Lord William Bentinck

-Lieutenant-General Lord William Henry Cavendish-Bentinck, (14 September 1774 – 17 June 1839), known as Lord William Bentinck, was a British military commander and politician who served as the governor of the Fort William (Bengal) presidency from 1828 to 1834 and the first governor-general of India from 1834 to 1835.
+Lieutenant-General Lord William Henry Cavendish-Bentinck (14 September 1774 – 17 June 1839) better known as Lord William Bentinck, was a British military commander and colonial administrator, who served as the governor-general of India from 1828 to 1835.

 He has been credited for significant social and educational reforms in India, including abolishing sati, forbidding women to witness the cremations on the ghats of Varanasi, and suppressing female infanticide and human sacrifice.

 Bentinck noted "the dreadful responsibility hanging over his head in this world and the next, if… he was to consent to the continuance of this practice (sati) one moment longer."
-After consultation with the army and officials, Bentinch passed the Bengal Sati Regulation, 1829.
-This was challenged by the Dharma Sabha which appealed in the Privy Council, however the ban on Sati was upheld.
+After consultation with the army and officials, he passed the Bengal Sati Regulation, 1829.
+This was challenged by the Dharma Sabha which appealed in the Privy Council; however, the ban on sati was upheld.

-He reduced lawlessness by eliminating thuggee – which had existed for over 450 years – with the aid of his chief captain, William Henry Sleeman.
+He has been credited with reducing lawlessness by eliminating the supposed Thuggee with the aid of his chief captain, William Henry Sleeman.
 Along with Thomas Babington Macaulay he introduced English as the language of instruction in India.

 Mysore was annexed under his presidency.